dihara/lptml/README.md

 ssh_tunnel: true
 ```

 When running the code there is the option of reusing an already configured cluster.
-If the cluster is created on demand, first we must set it up with the necessary libraries and dependencies.
-This is done with the bootstrap option:
+If the cluster is created on demand, the necessary libraries and dependencies will be installed first.
+This is configured with the bootstrap option.
+The first line is used to provide MOSEK with a valid license.
+The last one installs the library.
+Both lines can be removed if SCS is to be used.
 ```
     bootstrap:
       - echo -e "[replace with contents of mosek.lic]" >/tmp/mosek.lic